-First of all, you should know that building relationship is not only a question of quantity but also of consistency.
+First of all you should know that building relationships is not only a question of quantity but also of consistency.

-In other words, the number of links to your website does no longer matters, but the location of such links is more important.
+In other words , the number of links to your website does no longer matters, but the location of such links are more important.

 A reference from the regular blog, for instance, doesn’t have the same “value” as a link in the New York Times or a link in the Matt Cutts blog is not the same as a link in the blog of my own.

-Well-connected websites that’s websites in the similar niche have strong links and they have a specific anchor text.
+Well-connected websites have strong links and they have a specific anchor text.